 - Leafy greens like spinach or kale, or the tops of bok choy, bean sprouts, garlic and ginger, shredded carrots, and sliced green onions.

 What to Serve with Shrimp Stir Fry

-- Rice is my absolute favorite thing to serve with stir fry.
+- Cilantro Rice is my absolute favorite thing to serve with stir fry.
 Jasmine, basmati, or good ol’ white rice are all delicious options, or you can opt for heartier brown rice.

 - Quinoa is another grain and a healthy option.

-- Rice Noodles would work, too, similar to these stir-fry noodles.
+- Rice Noodles would work, too, similar to these stir-fried noodles.

 - Garnishes!
 Top with sesame seeds, sliced green onion, or a squeeze of fresh lime juice.
 Chopped cashews or peanuts add a lovely crunch, too.

 Because this stir fry already has quite a few veggies, I don’t usually feel the need to serve it with any additional veggies, although cheesy pepper jelly wonton cups would be an excellent appetizer.

 Tips for Recipe Success

 Here are a few important key tips for making the best shrimp stir fry.

 - Don’t overcook the shrimp!
 Be sure to partially cook them the first time – to make this easy, just turn one side pink.